hanazuki/acmesmith-designate/README.md

 This gem is a plugin for [Acmesmith](https://github.com/sorah/acmesmith) and implements an automated `dns-01` challenge responder using OpenStack Designate.
 It currently only supports Designate v1 API and tested with [ConoHa](https://www.conoha.jp/conoha).

-With this plugin and Acmesmith, you can automate to authorize your domain hosted on OpenStack-base DNSaaS and request TLS certificates for the domains against [Let's Encrypt](https://letsencrypt.org/) and other CAs supporting the ACME protocol.
+With this plugin and Acmesmith, you can automate to authorize your domain hosted on an OpenStack-base DNSaaS and request TLS certificates for the domains against [Let's Encrypt](https://letsencrypt.org/) and other CAs supporting the ACME protocol.

 ## Usage
 ### Prerequisites